 detailed guidance regarding product lifecycle and the use of logos, certificates, standards, and symbols.

-The general principles set out herein apply whether or not a claim is expressly addressed here or in the ICC Framework for Responsible Environmental Marketing Communications (the Framework).
+The general principles set out herein apply whether or not a claim is expressly addressed here or in the Framework

 Environmental claims made in any medium, including logos and private labels, package inserts, promotional and point-of-sales materials, and related literature as well as digital interactive media are covered by this chapter.